gustaveroussy/EaCoN/README.md

 ## **QUICK NEWS**

+### **2018-12-03 : v0.3.4-1 _(PostRoscovite)_ is out !**
+- CORR : SNP6.Process(), CSHD.Process() : Edited code to handle changes in the rcnorm package, to discard the "chromosomes" package dependency.
+- MOD : Removed some dependencies (already called by other dependencies, like copynumber from sequenza)
+- MOD : Edited the README.md (rewrote the INSTALL section)

 ### **2018-10-30 : v0.3.4 _(Papy60)_ is out !**

 - Now FACETS can be used on OncoScan, OncoScan_CNV, CytoScan750k and CytoScanHD arrays (still not on SNP6, though).